Arnei/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 profile.multiencode-hls-4s.name = multiencode-hls-4s
 # adaptive type - only used in a group to supplement encoding only HLS is supported
 profile.multiencode-hls-4s.adaptive.type = HLS
-profile.multiencode-hls-4s.input = visual
-# manifest type means that it is a supplement
-profile.multiencode-hls-4s.output = manifest
 # Only master playlist has the suffix and can be tagged with profile name in process-smil or multi-encode
 profile.multiencode-hls-4s.suffix = -master.m3u8
 profile.multiencode-hls-4s.mimetype = application/x-mpegURL